anmolparashhar/javascript_projects/README.md

-# JavaScript Mini Projects
+# JavaScript Projects

-This repository contains a collection of mini projects built using HTML, CSS, and JavaScript.
+This repository contains a collection of projects built using HTML, CSS, and JavaScript.
 Each project is a standalone application demonstrating basic functionality and JavaScript concepts.
 The projects are designed to be simple and easy to understand, making them perfect for beginners looking to practice and enhance their skills in front-end development.

 ## Projects